teamniteo/handbook/2_Operations/user-stories.md

 You are assigned to a user story or issue when something is required from you:

 - Provide feedback to further the user story.
-- Estimate the Story Points required to complete the User Story.
+- Estimate the Story Points needed to complete the User Story.
 - Champion the User Story in a sprint.

 You must keep your assignment if the User Story is included in the current sprint and is already in progress.
 This allows us to see who worked on what even when the sprint ends.
-However if the User Story is not in the current sprint and your task is complete, you may remove your assignment and unsubscribe from notifications.
+However, if the User Story is not in the current sprint and your task is complete, you may remove your assignment and unsubscribe from notifications.

 ## Demos